-The corporation's exposure to interest rate risk relates primarily to its financial instruments, which include shortterm investments with market interest rates and debt obligations with fixed interest rates.
-Currently the corporation has limited exposure in this area due to the level of its fixed rate debt obligation and borrowings under its financing arrangements.
-Where it currently exists, interest rate risk is managed through the use of a combination of fixed rate long-term debt and variable rate borrowings under its financing arrangements.
-Letters of credit for the Australia and New Zealand SH-2G helicopter contracts are generally considered borrowings for purposes of the corporation's revolving credit agreement; they are not subject to interest rate risk, however, fees are charged based upon the corporation's usage and credit rating.

-There has been no significant change in the corporation's exposure to these market risk factors during the first three months of 2001.
-Management believes that any near-term change in the market risk factors described above should not materially affect the consolidated financial position, results of operations or cash flows of the corporation.
+The corporation has financial instruments that are subject to interest rate risk, including but not limited to short-term investments and debt obligations.
+Short-term investments have market interest rates and are highly liquid.
+The corporation manages interest rate risk on debt through the use of a combination of fixed rate long-term debt and variable rate borrowings under its revolving credit agreement.
+Letters of credit for the SH-2G helicopter contracts are generally considered borrowings for purposes of the revolving credit agreement and fees are based upon usage and the corporation's credit rating.
+The corporation believes a near-term change in market rates would not materially affect the consolidated financial position, results of operations or cash flows of the corporation.